How To Handle The Rolling Phase

 Step 3: Have a plan on how you will respond

 If your baby is rolling both ways, yet they’re upset when they roll to their tummy, your instinct is likely to run right in and fix it for them.
-This may work temporarily, but if your little one keeps rolling back over immediately, they will quickly become overtired and you will too!
+This may work temporarily, but if your baby keeps rolling onto their tummy and crying immediately, they will quickly become overtired and you will too!
 Here are some options on how to handle the rolling phase.

 Option 1: For New Rollers